Supported Loving blogs

 - Finding a sex worker

-A woman supported by The Lady Verdin Trust asks if she could be supported to find a sex worker - 5th June 2017
+A woman who needs support asks if she could be supported to find a sex worker.
+What are the safety implications for everyone involved? - 5 June 2017

 - Leanne and David